hamoid/Processing-Workshop-Tool/README.md

 * Currently data is all in memory.
 If you stop node, it's all gone.
 Save to a sqlite3 database.
 * Is there a way to send key presses on real time instead of sending the whole code once per second?
 * Add a new associative array to keep track of connected users.
 Notify clients when users are gone to hide their editors.
+* Let users mark when code is in a runnable state.

 ## Links
 * http://processing.org